 Why is vaccination important?

-Keeping your COVID-19 vaccinations up-to-date protects you against the disease, minimises the risk of transmission, and protects our healthcare system from being overwhelmed.
-Vaccination is free under the National Vaccination Programme for all Singaporea Citizens, Permanent Resident, Long Term Pass Holders and cetain Short Term Pass holders.What vaccines are available under the National Vaccination Programme?
+COVID-19 vaccination protects you against severe disease, minimises the risk of transmission, and protects our healthcare system from being overwhelmed.
+Vaccination is free under the National Vaccination Programme for all Singaporean Citizens, Permanent Resident, Long Term Pass Holders and certain Short Term Pass holders.What are the vaccines available under the National Vaccination Programme?

-What should I do to keep up-to-date with COVID-19 vaccinations?
+What should I do to be vaccinated against COVID-19?

 |